caretak3r/prompts/gemini/adr-ex.md

 - **Excellent Security:** The broker itself is not privileged in Vault.
 It only proxies auth.
 All permissions are enforced by Vault policies, which are mapped 1:1 with K8s ServiceAccounts.
 This is true "least privilege."
 - **Handles Writes Perfectly:** (Meets Requirement) Write operations are secured by the same mechanism.
 - **Auditable:** Vault audit logs will show the specific K8s SA (via the kubernetes auth method) that performed every action.
-- **No Secret Storage in etcd:** Secrets are fetched "just-in-time."
+- **No Secret Storage in etcd:** Secrets are fetched "just-in-time".
 - **Resource Efficient:** The proxy logic is centralized.
 A small number of broker pods (e.g., a 3-replica Deployment) can serve requests from hundreds of service pods.

 **Cons:**